 Students who wish to withdraw from Rutgers University should consult their faculty advisor and a dean in the SoE Office of Academic Services or the SEBS Office of Academic Programs.
 After these consultations are conducted, the student must fill out a withdrawal form stating the reasons for withdrawal.
-SEBS students will submit this form to the SEBS Office of Academic Programs; SoE students will submit this form to the SoE Office of Academic Services.
+SEBS students need to submit this form to the SEBS Office of Academic Programs; SoE students need to submit this form to the SoE Office of Academic Services.